Balancing Biases and Preserving Privacy on Balanced Faces in the Wild

-To match the capacity of modern-day deep models, many released large \gls{fr} datasets~\cite{guo2016ms, schroff2015facenet, Cao18, maze2018iarpa}.
-More recently, several focused on balancing the demographics in \gls{fr} data~\cite{hupont2019demogpairs, wang2018racial, karkkainen2019fairface, merler2019diversity}.
-Diversity in Faces (D\emph{i}F) came first~\cite{merler2019diversity}, which did not include identity labels.
+Many researchers release large \gls{fr} datasets to match the capacity of modern-day deep models~\cite{guo2016ms, schroff2015facenet, Cao18, maze2018iarpa}.
+More recently, several have focused on balancing demographics in \gls{fr} data~\cite{hupont2019demogpairs, wang2018racial, karkkainen2019fairface, merler2019diversity}.
+Diversity in Faces (D\emph{i}F) came first~\cite{merler2019diversity}, which \tipr{came without} identity labels.
 D\emph{i}F is no longer available for download.
-Others released data with demographics balanced and did not include identity labels~\cite{wang2018racial, karkkainen2019fairface}.
-Hupont~\etal proposed DemogPairs balanced across six subgroups of 600 identities from CASIA-WebFace (CASIA-W)~\cite{yi2014learning}, VGG~\cite{schroff2015facenet}, and VGG2~\cite{Cao18}.
-Our BFW includes eight subgroups (\ie split the African/Indian subgroup used in DemogPair into separate groups, Black and Indian), 800 identities, and more face samples per identity.
-Additionally, we only used the VGG datasets and not CASIA-Web to test a broader range of models (\ie even models trained on CASIA-Web).
-Recognizing that someone already trained existing \gls{soa} models on a public resource, we built \gls{bfw} from just VGG2 to minimize conflicts in the overlap between train and test.
+Others released data with demographics balanced and omitted identity labels~\cite{wang2018racial, karkkainen2019fairface}.
+Hupont~\etal~\cite{hupont2019demogpairs} propose DemogPairs {balanced} across six subgroups of 600 identities from CASIA-WebFace (CASIA-W)~\cite{yi2014learning}, VGG~\cite{schroff2015facenet}, and VGG2~\cite{Cao18}.
+Our BFW includes eight subgroups (\ie split the African/Indian subgroup used in DemogPairs into separate groups, Black and Indian), 800 identities, and more face samples per identity. \tipr{We only use the VGG datasets, not CASIA-Web, to test a broader range of models} (\ie even models trained on CASIA-Web). {With public resources used to train existing models,} we built \gls{bfw} \tipr{using only} VGG2 to minimize conflicts in {the} overlap between train and test.
 Table~\ref{tab:bfw:attributes} compares our data with the others.